JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

-An expert in forensics, you have the ability to determine the cause of death - Wolf attack, blood loss ([Vampire](#vampire) attack), poison ([Witch](#witch) attack), strangling ([Zombie](#zombie) attack), or stabbing (other human-based attack) - of any deceased character.
+An expert in forensics, you have the ability to determine the cause of death - Wolf attack, blood loss ([Vampire](#vampire) attack), poison ([Witch](#witch) attack), strangling ([Zombie](#zombie) attack), shooting (hunter), burning (the devil), devouring (chupacabra) or stabbing (other human-based attack) - of any deceased character.
 Once the kill occurs, you immediately make the determination.
 This ability can give the village a tremendous amount of information - provided you remain alive, of course!

 **Note** that the [Lunatic's](#lunatic) night attack is seen by you as a Wolf attack, even though it was actually committed by a human.